infracost/infracost-azure-devops/examples/private-terraform-module/README.md

 # Private Terraform module

-This example shows how to run Infracost Azure Devops tasks with a Terraform project that uses a private Terraform module.
+This example shows how to run Infracost in an Azure Devops pipeline with a Terraform project that uses a private Terraform module.
 This requires a secret to be added to your GitHub repository called `gitSshKeyBase464` containing a base 64 encoded private key so that Terraform can access the private repository.

 [//]: <> (BEGIN EXAMPLE)
 ```yml